-3. Proposals must be submitted no later than 10:00 a.m. on April 20, 2022, regardless of submission method.
+Clark County Department of Job & Family Services Attn: Contract Development 1345 Lagonda Avenue, Building C PO Box 967A Springfield, Ohio 45503 2.
+Electronic proposals shall be submitted via email to [Clark\\Contract\\Development@jfs.ohio.gov](mailto:Clark_Contract_Development@jfs.ohio.gov), and the subject line shall read: "PROPOSAL FOR RFP #24-SFY-08 SUBMITTED BY [PROPOSER'S NAME HERE]."
+3. Proposals must be submitted no later than 10:00 a.m. on March 20, 2024, regardless of submission method.
 Faxed submissions will not be accepted.
 There are no exceptions to this deadline, and proposals received after the deadline will be immediately rejected.
 4. Board is not responsible for proposals incorrectly addressed or for proposals delivered to any location other than the address specified on the cover sheet of this RFP.
-5. Submission of a proposal indicates acceptance by the proposer of the conditions contained in this RFP, unless clearly and specifically noted in the proposal submitted and confirmed in the contract between Board and the proposer selected.
+5. Vendors who choose to mail their proposals do so at their own risk.
+There will be no exceptions for proposals that are received late due to delays in postal service.
+6. Submission of a proposal indicates acceptance by the proposer of the conditions contained in this RFP, unless clearly and specifically noted in the proposal submitted and confirmed in the contract between Board and the proposer selected.